HL7/phd/src/pagecontent/ProfileConsumers.md

 All readers should check whether or not there is a time fault.
 Otherwise the information provided by this Observation is mostly for auditing.

 ### The PHD Device Resource
 The PHD Device resource follows the Phd Device Profile.
 It is identified by the Device.meta.profile element containing the entry "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdDevice".
+Its structure definition is found [here](PhdDevice.html).

 The PHD Device resource contains the following information about the PHD in the following elements: